-Small Business Enterprise (SBE) shall mean a firm with its headquarters and/or principal office located in the city of Memphis which is an independent and continuing enterprise for profit, performing a Commercially Useful Function, which is Owned and Controlled by one or more Economically Disadvantaged persons, and for which the gross revenues or number of employees averaged over the past three years, inclusive of any affiliates as defined by 13 C.F.R.
-Sec.
-121.103, does not exceed the size standards as defined pursuant to 13 C.F.R. §121.
-In addition, the net worth of each owner of an SBE cannot exceed \$750,000, excluding each owner's primary residence which may be located in the Memphis MSA and the business enterprise for which the owner(s) is seeking SBE certification from the City.
+Small business enterprise (SBE) means a firm with its headquarters and/or principal office located in the city which is an independent and continuing enterprise for profit, performing a commercially useful function, which is owned and controlled by one or more economically disadvantaged persons, and for which the gross revenues or number of employees averaged over the past three years, inclusive of any affiliates as defined by 13 CFR 121.103, does not exceed the size standards as defined pursuant to 13 CFR 121.
+In addition, the net worth of each owner of an SBE cannot exceed \$750,000.00, excluding each owner's primary residence which may be located in the Memphis MSA and the business enterprise for which the owner is seeking SBE certification from the city.